Go to the Undergraduate section

 Headington, CLC 1.20

-Cranfield University alumnus Dr Sola Adesola is an international management academic, lawyer, researcher and director of studies with specialties in entrepreneurship education and development, energy policy and international business, and university-industry collaboration.
+Cranfield University alumnus Dr Sola Adesola is an international management and law specialist, researcher and director of studies with research interests in entrepreneurial role model, entrepreneurship development, energy policy, and university-industry collaboration, particularly university spinout.
 Sola has produced five successful PhDs and currently supervises four PhD researchers.
-She leads modules in international organisations and corporate & business law.
-She was a Visiting Associate Professor at Kwara State University, School of Governance & Business in 2014 -2015.
-Dr Adesola was recently appointed as Visiting Professor at University of Kigali, Business School, Rwanda.
+She leads PG and UG modules in international organisations and corporate & business law respectively.
+She is currently a Visiting Professor at Kigali Business School, Rwanda and previiously a Visiting Associate Professor at Kwara State University, Ilorin, Nigeria

 She won grant awards from Oxford Brookes University and British Council and has published in leading international journals, participated in national and international conferences and co-organised a number of conferences including the COSINUS 2018 International Conference and the 1st Africa Enterprise Education Conference 2013.

 Dr Sola co-edited a book with Professor Feargal Brennan on “Energy in Africa: Policy, Management and Sustainability”, Palgrave Macmillan.
 In 2018-2019 she serves as a co-guest editor for the International Journal of Technology Management & Sustainable Development Special Issue on “Innovation Systems and the New Role of Universities”.
-In 2018-2019, Sola serves as a co-editor for the book volume on ‘Triad – new innovation systems’ to be published by Routledge in 2019.
+Sola is currently working on another editorial book volume on ‘Entrepreneurial Universities -Creating Institutional Innovation in Times of Turbulence" to be published by Palgrave in 2020

 She is a buddy to international franchise programmes, validation panel expert, and external examiner at undergraduate, postgraduate and PhD levels.
 Sola is an Editorial Board member of the International Journal of Technology Management & Sustainable Development; and Transnational Marketing Journal.